MARIANNA, Fla. - Summer camps are nothing new.

 To sign your child up, call Sergeant Jeff Fowler at the Jackson County Sheriff's Office (850)482-9664.

-SINGAPORE (AP) - Asian markets fell on Tuesday as mounting tensions…
+SINGAPORE (AP) - Asian markets were mostly higher on Thursday with…